House of Xtravaganza: 1988 to 1994: Mainstream Recognition

-By 1988 the ballroom scene was frequently being cited in the press for its emerging cultural significance.
-With the support of strong relationships built in the popular nightclubs of the period, and beyond of the mostly closed ballroom community, the House of Xtravaganza was uniquely situated to take advantage of public interest in the ballroom scene.
-In 1988, Chi Chi Valenti, chronicler of downtown culture, featured the House of Xtravaganza in her landmark essay “Nations” for Details, with group and individual portraits by noted photographer Timothy Greenfield-Sanders.
+By 1988 the ballroom scene had received attention from the press for its cultural significance.
+With the support of strong relationships built in the popular nightclubs of the period enabling a reach beyond the mostly closed ballroom community, the House of Xtravaganza was uniquely situated to take advantage of public interest in the ballroom scene.
+In 1988, Chi Chi Valenti, chronicler of downtown culture, featured the House of Xtravaganza in her landmark essay "Nations" for Details, with group and individual portraits by noted photographer Timothy Greenfield-Sanders.

 The same year, members of the House of Xtravaganza were featured in the December 1988 issue of American Vogue with Naomi Campbell and other supermodels as well as the May 1989 issue of Time, and the September 1989 issue of Vanity Fair.
 Xtravaganzas were also featured in numerous other local and national publications as public interest in voguing and the ballroom scene continued to grow.

 In 1989, the House of Xtravaganza participated in the Love Ball; an elaborate celebrity fundraiser organized by the Design Industry Foundation for AIDS which used the basic structure of the original balls as a template for the evening's festivities.
 Love Ball participants included designers Carolina Herrera and Thierry Mugler; supermodel Iman, artists Keith Haring, Francesco Clemente, and Julian Schnabel; and performance artist Leigh Bowery, among others.
-David Ian Xtravaganza was the Love Ball Master of Ceremonies, several Xtravaganza members along with fashion retailer Barneys formed the one-night-only "House of Barneys" winning a trophy by artist Donald Baechler for the "God Bless This House" category.
+David Ian Xtravaganza was the Love Ball Master of Ceremonies.
+Several Xtravaganza members along with fashion retailer Barneys formed the one-night-only "House of Barneys", winning a trophy by artist Donald Baechler for the "God Bless This House" category.

-Coko & Shady Louie Xtravaganza won the "Banjy Team" category trophy by artist Joseph Kosuth, Father David X. and Julie Jules X. won the "Wedding of the Year" category trophy designed by artist Kenny Scharf, and Jose Xtravaganza took the Voguing competition grand prize trophy created by Keith Haring - likely the most valuable ball trophy ever created.
+Coko & Shady Louie Xtravaganza won the "Banjy Team" category trophy by artist Joseph Kosuth, Father David X. and Julie Jules X. won the "Wedding of the Year" category trophy designed by artist Kenny Scharf, and Jose Xtravaganza took the Voguing competition grand prize trophy created by Keith Haring—likely the most valuable ball trophy ever created.
 Of the event, Chi Chi Valenti later observed, "The Love Ball was simultaneously a massive coming-out party for the uptown ball culture and the end of a certain naivete that had been inherent in that culture.
 The Harlem balls never were quite the same again."